PayEx/PayEx.Checkout.Documentation/docs/index.md

-#1.
-Welcome to PayEx Checkout
+#Welcome to PayEx Checkout

 **This service is in private beta and currently not available to the general public.**

-## 1.1 Join the conversation
+##Join the conversation

 If you're not frightened by the above disclaimer and would like to ask concrete developer related questions about PayEx Checkout, please join our [Gitter channel](https://gitter.im/PayEx/Checkout.Documentation).